 Badly-fitting shoes

-Badly-fitting shoes are the main cause of irritation or damage to feet.
-The health professional will assess your feet and may give you advice about correctly fitting footwear.
+Are the main cause of irritation or damage to feet.
+A health professional will assess your feet and give you advice about correctly fitting footwear.

 Minor cuts and blisters

 Check your feet daily using a mirror if needed.
 Any breaks in the skin, minor cuts or blisters should be covered with a sterile dressing.
 Do not burst blisters.
-Contact your podiatry department or GP if you have concerns.
+Contact a health professional immediately if you have any concerns.

 Hard skin and corns

-The podiatrist will provide treatment and advice on self-care where necessary.
+A health and care professions council podiatrist can provide treatment and advice on self care where necessary

 Over-the-counter treatments

-Never use over-the-counter treatments such as, corn or verruca treatments, as they contain acid which can damage the skin and create wounds.
+Never use over-the-counter treatments, for example, corn, verruca treatments, as they contain acid which can cause burns.

 Avoid high or low temperatures

-Wear socks if your feet are cold and never sit with your feet in front of heaters.
+Wear socks if your feet are cold; never sit with your feet in front of heaters.
 Always remove hot water bottles or heating pads from your bed before getting in.

 Document control